 Goals: The main goal of the ADRC and I&A is to maintain the ADRC database and to find sustainable funding.

-Accomplishments: The Columbia County AAA is now a part of the Metro ADRC that includes Multnomah, Washington, and Clackamas Counties.

-We actively participate in collective outreach and quality work.
+Accomplishments: The Columbia County AAA is continuing to actively participate in collective outreach and quality work.
 Updating the RTZ resource database has been ongoing.
-CAT has appointed one staff member to be the point person for the ADRC resource database and she is currently working to update all of the resources.
-This is an on-going goal since the database should be updated on an annual basis.
-Finding resources to sustain the ADRC remains unmet as does the Care Transitions Program.
-CAT has not been successful in obtaining other funds for ADRC and Care Transition Support.
+CAT has appointed one staff member to be the point person for the ADRC resource database and she is currently working to update all of the resources at least annually.
+The ADRC point person is also participating in the property tax deferral outreach program each year.
+Finding resources to sustain the ADRC remains unmet but is a goal for O4AD.
+CAT will work in conjunction with O4AD to identify and obtain additional funding for the ADRC.

 Nutrition Services